FE8Dev/FE8RProject/FE8_arsenals.md

 ---
 # Knoll
 ## *Dark*
 A tome that increases Knoll's Hit, Avoid and Crit avoid based on the difference between the enemy's Luck and his Luck.
 After killing an enemy with this spell, gains a skill that makes him take no damage in the next combat.
+Uses MAG and SKL for damage.

 Its last version is also effective against Monster, raises Knoll's Constitution and Skill and uses Magic, Skill and Constitution for damage.